-Sweet potato purchase outlets and sources of information on OFSP
+Sweet potato purchase outlets and sources of information on OFSP residential areas, fair prices, quantity and freshness of sweet potato sold in such outlets.

 Figure 2 provides information on the places where consumers purchased their sweet potato.
 From the pooled sample, more than two-thirds of sweet potato consumers buy their sweet potato from open-air markets.
 In Homa Bay County, more than a third of the respondents produce their own conventional sweet potato, while about a quarter produce their own OFSP.